bengtj100/stacky-lang/doc/Reference.md

 If *i = k*, an empty sequence is returned.

-If *k = -1*, the slice extends to the last element.
+If *k = -1*, the slice extends to the last element, *-2* to the second last element, and so on.

 Examples: